Instruction addresses the following learning units:

 How do remote sensors work?
 Understanding the science and electronics of a selection of sensors.

 Practical classroom applications for using remote sensors to do real science.
-Applications examined will include a sea buoy, Sea Perch robot, and the Boe-Bot® land robot.
+Applications examined will include a sea buoy, Sea Perch robot, the Boe-Bot® land robot, and high altitude balloons.

-- Introduction to the Mars-Lander/Marine Amateur Radio Robotics Exploration Activity (MAREA), High Altitude Balloon Operations and the Fox-1 Wobble Experiment.
+Introduction to the Mars-Lander/Marine Amateur Radio Robotics Exploration Activity (MAREA).